Wyyyb/Wyyyb.github.io/_pages/about.md

 I'm a CS Ph.D. student at [TIGER-Lab][0] in [University of Waterloo][1], advised by Prof. [Wenhu Chen][2].
 Previously, I obtained my Master's degree in Computer Science from [UC Davis][3].
 I received my Bachelor's degree in Computer Science from [Chu Kochen Honors College][4], [Zhejiang University][5].
 From 2021 to 2023, I worked as a full-time NLP Algorithm Engineer at [Tencent Smart Healthcare][6].

 My research focuses on General Artificial Intelligence and its applications.
-I am particularly interested in understanding the behaviour of LLMs, multimodal reasoning, and their evaluation.
+I am particularly interested in understanding the behavior of LLMs, multimodal reasoning, and their evaluation.

 [0]: https://huggingface.co/TIGER-Lab
 [1]: https://uwaterloo.ca/